One of the biggest things that harms a political candidate’s chances of winning an election is when they start running too late.

-Political campaigns are a marathon, not a sprint.
+Political campaigns are a marathon after all, not a sprint.

-Just as a runner who competes in a marathon must train and prepare for the race, so must you.
+Just as a runner who competes in that 26.192 mile race must train and prepare for that competition, so must you.

 The more time you have to get ready for your race, the better your chances of winning will be.

-When you know you want to seek a particular office, you should start your preparations to run.
+When you know you want to seek a particular office that’s when you start your preparations to run.

 This doesn’t mean you need to announce your candidacy right away, but you do need to get things ready behind the scenes.

 If you’re married, you need to make sure your spouse is 100% on board.

 If he or she is good with your candidacy, then you should bring the rest of your family into the loop – especially your children.